diasurgical/devilution/README.md

 - `DEBUGGER` (default: off) will define whether to skip reloading for direct execution through debuggers
 - `SLEEP` (default: off) will define whether to sleep the program to prevent 100% CPU usage
 - `_DEBUG` (default: off) will define whether to include debug features (refer to 'Debugging' section)

+# Installing
+Once compiled, the Devilution binary will serve as a replacement for `Diablo.exe`.
+A clean installation of Diablo patched to 1.09(b) is needed to run the game.
+Either copy Devilution into Diablo's installation folder, or make sure the following files are present:
+- `DIABDAT.MPQ` : if `COPYPROT` was defined, then the Diablo CD will be required
+- `DiabloUI.dll` : provides module for the title screen interface
+- `SmackW32.dll` : provides library for playing Smacker video files
+- `Storm.dll` : provides various "standard" functions

+# Troubleshooting
+While Devilution should produce a binary close to the original (compatible with Windows 95/NT), it may cause issues on newer systems.
+It has been reported to frequently crash on some setups, although for many it appears to be running flawless otherwise.
+Windows 7, Linux-WINE, and Windows 10 have all reported success.

+Note that newer compilers may need to be tweaked to properly produce an executable.
+Currently this is being worked on to provide multiple Makefiles for a variety of systems.
+To ensure the best results, either MinGW or Visual Studio 2003/older should be used for the time being.

 # Debugging
 There are debug features available through both in-game and through the command-line.
 These have been ported from the 12-21-96 debug build.
 Note that not all of them are available yet.